garvit3835/product-docs-feature/getting-started/quickstart.md

 We currently only support GitHub as a first-class code provider for DevZero's workspaces.
 BitBucket and GitLab support are coming soon!\
 \
 If you only plan to work with public repositories, you do not need to enable our GitHub integration.
 However, if you'd like to work with private repositories from within a DevZero workspace you'll need to head to [https://www.devzero.io/dashboard/settings/personal#git-providers](https://www.devzero.io/dashboard/settings/personal#git-providers) and complete the installation steps.

+{% hint style="info" %}
 For more information (including a hack to get BitBucket and GitLab repos to work till we finish our integration), see [Source Code in Recipes](../recipes/code.md).
+{% endhint %}

 ### Step 3.
 My First Recipe